-The SP7651 is a fixed frequency, voltage mode, synchronous PWM regulator optimized for high efficiency.
-The part has been designed to be especially attractive for split plane applications utilizing 5V to power the controller and 2.5V to 20V for step down conversion.
+The SP7650 is a fixed frequency, voltage mode, synchronous PWM regulator optimized for high efficiency.
+The part has been designed to be especially attractive for high voltage applications utilizing 5V to power the controller and 2.5V to 28V for step down conversion.

-The heart of the SP7651 is a wide bandwidth transconductance amplifier designed to accommodate Type II and Type III compensation schemes.
-A precision 0.8V reference, present on the positive terminal of the error amplifier, permits the programming of the output voltage down to 0.8V via the VFB pin.
-The output of the error amplifier, COMP, which is compared to a 1.1V peak-to-peak ramp, is responsible for trailing edge PWM control.
-This voltage ramp, and PWM control logic are governed by the internal oscillator that accurately sets the PWM frequency to 900kHz.
+The heart of the SP7650 is a wide bandwidth transconductance amplifier designed to accommodate Type II and Type III compensation schemes.
+A precision 0.8V reference, present on the positive terminal of the error amplifier permits the programming of the output voltage down to 0.8V via the $V{\rm FB}$ pin.
+The output of the error amplifier, COMP, compared to a 1.1V peak-to-peak ramp is responsible for trailing edge PWM control.
+This voltage ramp, and PWM control logic are governed by the internal oscillator that accurately sets the PWM frequency to 300kHz.

-The SP7651 contains two unique control features that are very powerful in distributed applications.
-First, asynchronous driver control is enabled during startup, to prohibit the low side NFET from pulling down the output until the high side NFET has attempted to turn on.
-Second, a 100% duty cycle timeout ensures that the low side NFET is periodically enhanced during extended periods at 100% duty cycle.
+The SP7650 contains two unique control features that are very powerful in distributed applications.
+First, asynchronous driver control is enabled during start up, to prohibit the low side switch from pulling down the output until the high side switch has attempted to turn on.
+Second, a 100% duty cycle timeout ensures that the low side switch is periodically enhanced during extended periods at 100% duty cycle.
 This guarantees the synchronized refreshing of the BST capacitor during very large duty ratios.

-The SP7651 also contains a number of valuable protection features.
-Programmable UVLO allows the user to set the exact VIN value at which the conversion voltage can safely begin down conversion, and an internal $V{CC}$ UVLO ensures that the controller itself has enough voltage to properly operate.
+The SP7650 also contains a number of valuable protection features.
+Programmable $V{\rm IN}$ UVLO allows the user to set the exact value at which the conversion voltage can safely begin down conversion, and an internal $V{\rm CC}$ UVLO which ensures that the controller itself has enough voltage to operate properly.
 Other protection features include thermal shutdown and short-circuit detection.
-In the event that either a thermal, short-circuit, or UVLO fault is detected, the SP7651 is forced into an idle state where the output drivers are held off for a finite period before a re-start is attempted.
+In the event that either a thermal, short-circuit, or UVLO fault is detected, the SP7650 is forced into an idle state where the output drivers are held off for a finite period before a restart is attempted.